texty/amber-methodology/README.md

 I'd like to say couple of kind words for [Terrapattern](http://www.terrapattern.com/), amazing project which proved that similar analysis of satellite images is possible.

+### Other remarks
+For the article, we used a novel way to make a transition between main visual elements --- fragments of satellite images --- and interactive map with the same images.
+You shoul [see it by yourself](http://texty.org.ua/d/2018/amber_eng) :)

 ### Contact autor of this repository: